-Over the years, I have come across some useful everyday tips in the fantastic world we call The #Internet.
-Sure enough, myths and quackery abound; but this simple tip really works for me and thus I decided to share it.
+Over the years I have come across some useful everyday tips from the fantastic tool we call The Internet.
+Myths and quackery abound, this simple tip really works for me and thus I decided to share it.
 Hopefully, you can take advantage of it too!

 Did you ever walk into a room and forgot why you went in there?
 Here is why:

-#Neurologically speaking, our short-term memory can be conceived as something like a post-it note.
-We only have a limited amount of time to use that memory.
+Neurologically speaking, our short-term memory can be conceived as something like a post-it note.
+We only have a limited amount of time to hold that memory.

-To our brain, entering a room is like entering a new #environment.
-It triggers the brain to dump any information that it was working with so that it can take in all the new information it needs.
+To our brain, entering a room is like entering a new environment.
+It triggers the brain to dump any information that it was working on so that it can take in all the new information it needs.

-If we are trying to remember something, we should avoid walking through a doorway as soon as you have learnt it.
-Give your brain some time to file the new information away in your memory before you 'hit the reset button' by walking out of the room.
+If you are trying to remember something, avoid walking through a doorway as soon as you have learnt it.
+Give your brain some time to file the new information in your memory before you 'hit the reset button' by walking out of the room.